What are the Alternatives to an Oil Heating System?

 LPG boilers burn the fuel to produce hot water for central heating and domestic water, in the same way as an oil boiler does.
 There are a few advantages to favouring an LPG boiler though:

 - More environmentally friendly than oil, producing 15-20% less carbon

 - The units tend to be smaller in size

-- Can also be used as a fuel for ovens and hobs, as well as the boiler
+- Can also be used as a fuel for ovens and hobs

-- A Gas Safe registered engineer will be needed to install, repair and maintain an LPG boiler and they’re much easier to come by than OFTEC technicians
+- A Gas Safe registered engineer will be needed to install, repair and maintain an LPG boiler and they're much easier to find than OFTEC technicians

 Find out which came out on top in our comparison: Oil vs LPG.

 Get LPG Boiler Quotes